taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 In case if AccelerateWP Premium is active, the auxiliary monitoring daemon `clwpos_monitoring` is also activated.
 It checks Redis instances each 5 minutes, starts new instances, restart failed ones and kills the “garbage” instances if needed.
 Check daemon status using `service clwpos_monitoring status` and its main log: `/var/log/clwpos/daemon.log`.

-## My users are complaining that their feature are not installed automatically after subscription upgrade
+## My users are complaining that their features are not installed automatically after a subscription upgrade
 This can be caused by several reasons.
-Either your customer's website was detected to have malfunctions or there was an issue with environment when feature was installed (e.g. bad internet connectivity with wordpress market).
+Either your customer's website was detected to be malfunctioning or there was an issue with the environment when the feature was installed (e.g. bad internet connectivity with the WordPress market).

-First, try to enable feature manually using AccelerateWP interface.
+First, try to enable the feature manually using the AccelerateWP interface.
-Most likely you will find human-readable error message there.
+Most likely you will find a human-readable error message there.

 Next, you can try to dive into `/var/log/clwpos/daemon.log` and find the reason why the `enable` command failed.
-Here is an example of successful feature installation for reference:
+Here is an example of a successful feature installation for reference:

     2023-02-14 11:01:14,696: (clwpos.daemon_base) [INFO] Running cloudlinux-awp-user enable --feature object_cache --domain wpujj.com --wp-path